-All my school classmates – girls AND boys – enjoyed reading.
-It wasn’t until I started working in the film industry that I came across people who happily BOASTED that they had NEVER read a book in their life.
-Well I was SHOCKED.
-How can someone in this day and age, go through their school years and into adulthood, without ever having read ONE SINGLE BOOK?!
+At school reading was highly encouraged and most of my school classmates – girls and boys – seemed to enjoy ‘book time’.
+It wasn’t until I started working in the film industry that I came across people who happily boasted that they had NEVER read a book in their life.
+Well I was shocked.
+How can someone in this day and age, go through their school years and into adulthood, without ever having read one single book?!

-Most of these ‘bibliophobic’ people used the excuses that they found books ‘boring’, that reading was for ‘geeks’ or that they just couldn’t concentrate on one thing for too long.
+Many of those I met who seemingly hated books so much claimed that they found books ‘boring’, that reading was for ‘geeks’ or that they just couldn’t concentrate on one thing for too long.
 While these excuses perhaps masked deeper problems and learning difficulties, no-one actually admitted that they simply struggled to read or hadn’t had the privilege of being taught properly.

-Dyslexia seems to be a common problem amongst people who have difficulty accurately comprehending the written word and some sufferers have often been met with indifference and even ignorance by the education authorities.
-This is still an ongoing problem today although thankfully educational support has grown, although awareness still needs to be raised.
+Sufferers of dyslexia have often been met with indifference and even ignorance by the education authorities.
+This is still an ongoing problem today and although thankfully educational support has grown, awareness still needs to be raised.
 In fact, a number of successful writers such as F. Scott Fitzgerald (The Great Gatsby), Agatha Christie (Poirot) and George Bernard Shaw (Pygmalion) suffered from dyslexia.

-Some of my relatives haven’t read a single book in their lives and can’t understand why I would choose to curl up with a good novel, rather than watch reality TV.
-Besides from this being a totally ignorant and narrow-minded view, it is also highly dangerous – for our physical well being as well as our mental stability and ability to think for ourselves.
+Some of my relatives (by marriage!) haven’t read a single book in their lives and can’t understand why I would choose to curl up with a good novel, rather than watch reality TV.
+Besides from this being such a narrow-minded view, it is also highly dangerous – for our physical well being as well as our mental stability and ability to think for ourselves.

-Keeping your brain active and staying mentally stimulated can slow the progress or possibly even prevent the onset of Alzheimer’s and Dementia.
-Reading improves your memory, focus and concentration and can provide you with stronger analytical skills (Agatha Christie should be able to help you!).
+Keeping your brain active and staying mentally stimulated can slow the progress of diseases such as dementia; reading improves your memory, focus and concentration and can provide you with stronger analytical skills (Agatha Christie should be able to help you!).

 Stress levels can also be reduced through reading.
 If I watch TV before bed, I sometimes feel quite agitated – the noise of the TV and the bright visuals causes me stress – even if I am not aware of it, whereas quietly reading a good book (no matter how thrilling it is) helps me to relax.
 A well-written novel can transport you to other realms, while an engaging article will distract you and keep you in the present moment, letting tensions drain away and allowing you to relax.

 Reading a wide range of books, newspapers, magazines etc helps to expand your vocabulary and adds to your general knowledge.
 It may also help to increase tolerance and understanding of others and create an ability to see ‘outside the box’.
 While my general views on life have of course been influenced by my up-bringing and what I have learnt at school and university, I have also developed my ideas and opinions through reading other ideas and opinions.
-Watching Dallas on a daily basis and playing Super Mario 24/7 does not give you a very realistic view of the world.
+Watching LOVE ISLAND on a daily basis and playing Super Mario 24/7 will not add anything to your worldly knowledge.

 If you or anyone you know is struggling to read or write and needs support, help is at hand through various teaching facilities and other educational support: